How will the chartered standard bring value to my career?

 A range of webinars and one-day workshops has been created to support you in preparing your application.
 These are available to all, with preferential rates for APM individual members and can be accessed here.

-APM has created a helpful guidance document and checklist around the requirements for CPD for the ChPP application process.
+We have created a helpful guidance document guidance document around the ChPP application process.

 What is the link between membership and ChPP?